alexis-martel/Open-Crossword/README.md

 # [The OpenCrossword Project](https://alexis-martel.github.io/Open-Crossword/)

-## An open-source crossword platform for every cruciverbalist.
+## An open-source crossword platform

 [![Deploy static content to Pages](https://github.com/alexis-martel/Open-Crossword/actions/workflows/pages.yml/badge.svg)](https://github.com/alexis-martel/Open-Crossword/actions/workflows/pages.yml) [![CodeQL](https://github.com/alexis-martel/Open-Crossword/actions/workflows/codeql.yml/badge.svg)](https://github.com/alexis-martel/Open-Crossword/actions/workflows/codeql.yml)

 ### Features

-- Play and create crosswords on your computer, tablet, or phone
+- Play and create crosswords on your computer, tablet, or phone;
-- Browse a list of crosswords authored by the creators of OpenCrossword
+- Browse a list of crosswords authored by the creators of OpenCrossword;
-- Compose your own crosswords with a simple, intuitive interface
+- Compose your own crosswords with a simple, intuitive interface;
-- Share your puzzles with anyone using a simple link
+- Share your puzzles with anyone using a simple link;
-- Remix existing crosswords with the click of a button
+- Remix existing crosswords with the click of a button.

 ### How to submit a crossword